 Some of us cannot send juice boxes and snacks because we're struggling to keep food on our tables.
 Yet the mom who doesn't send in food is cheap.

 The mom with the kid with a food allergy is not trying to make it hard for you to pack a lunch.
 She's trying to keep her child alive.

 I miss the good old days of not having a bunch of strangers commenting on my parenting choices.

 You do not know what goes on in someones home.
-If my house is messy, it does not mean I am lazy.
-If my kids wear the same clothes every week, it doesn't mean I'm poor.
-When my child gets a cavity, it doesn't mean I give them sugar straight from a ten-pound bag.
+If a house is messy, it does not mean the mom is lazy.
+If the kids wear the same clothes every week, it doesn't the family is poor.
+If a child gets a cavity, it doesn't mean mom gives them sugar straight from a ten-pound bag.

 Is a small child about to run into the street?
 Is a baby locked in a car in a parking lot?
 Find a lost child at Target?
 See a mom who is nursing and someone is harassing her?
 The mom with a child crying in the middle of the store and others are giving her dirty looks.
 Then that's your business.

-Help kids when they need help and consult their parents and tell them what is going on when you are uncomfortable.
+Help kids when they need help.
+Consult their parents and tell them what is going on when you are uncomfortable.
 We need to stop overstepping our bounds and treating other parents like crap.
 Help the mom trying to shop at the grocery store which means being a decent human being.
 Smile at her chances are your kid has thrown a fit in public too.
 Chances are you did it too.

 We have done this at least once.
 Said something we should not have or judged someone and that mom she can see it in our faces.
 The next time a post triggers you turn the device off.
 Witness a mom doing something you don't like at the park zip your lip.

 Lead by example other moms will pick up on it.
 Mom-shaming will become a thing of the past.